UltraEngine/Documentation/CPP/ImportLibrary.md

 ```c++
 using namespace UltraEngine;
 ```
 If you are using Xcode on macOS you will need to add the library to your project.
-If you are using a makefile on Linux you will need to add the library into your build process.
+If you are using a make file on Linux you will need to add the library into your build process.

 That's it!
 You're ready to start using Ultra App Kit in your own project.